Last updated December 28, 2022.

-There are many obvious reasons to learn a second language — to advance your career, make traveling more enjoyable, and expand your cultural horizons.
+There are many obvious reasons to learn a second language — to advance your career, make traveling more enjoyable, expand your cultural horizons.

-What is not so obvious are the cognitive benefits that take place when you do.
+What’s not as obvious are the cognitive benefits that take place as you learn.

 Understanding language is one of the hardest things your brain does, making it the ultimate brain exercise.

-Thus, learning a foreign language is one of the most effective and practical ways to increase intelligence, keep your mind sharp, and buffer your brain against aging.
+Consequently, learning another language is one of the most effective and practical ways to increase intelligence, keep your mind sharp, and help your brain resist aging.

 The Benefits of Learning a Foreign Language for Young Brains

-Experts thought their brains would become confused resulting in developmental delays, poor academic performance, and stunted intellectual growth.
-(1)
+Experts thought children’s brains would become confused, resulting in developmental delays, poor academic performance, and stunted intellectual growth.

-It was even thought that exposure to two languages could contribute to schizophrenia or split personalities!
+It was even believed that exposure to two languages could contribute to schizophrenia or split personalities!

 We now understand that the exact opposite is true.

-Children can easily learn additional languages due to their heightened neuroplasticity, the brain’s capacity to form new neural connections and new brain cells throughout life.
+Children can easily learn additional languages due to their heightened neuroplasticity, the brain’s capacity to form new neural connections and new brain cells.

 While some studies suggest that learning two languages simultaneously can lead to delays in language milestones, these delays are temporary.

-Children who are multilingual experience brain benefits surprisingly early.
+Children who are multilingual experience mental benefits surprisingly early.

-By using a fun game with a disappearing puppet, researchers found that babies as young as 7 months old who are raised in bilingual homes reap cognitive benefits!
-(3)
+By using a fun game with a disappearing puppet, researchers found that babies as young as 7 months old who are raised in bilingual homes reap cognitive benefits.

 Another study employed a memory game and found that bilingual 5-year-olds responded faster and were more accurate than monolinguals.